2025 Graduating Student Awards

 • Significant community involvement.

 This award was created in recognition of Dr. Long’s service and contribution to Excelsior University.
 He was regarded as an expert in nuclear education and a proponent of the link between training and education and the safe operation of nuclear facilities.
-Students selected for this award must work in the nuclear power industry and be a member of the American Nuclear Society.
+Students selected for this award must be a BS in Nuclear Engineering Technology graduate with a GPA of 3.5 or higher who works in the nuclear industry and is a member of the American Nuclear society.

 This award recognizes the leadership and vision of founding trustee Jean Smith.
 Smith’s career in banking has been characterized by a deep commitment to institutions that are devoted to improving society.
 Her passion for social justice informed her work with Excelsior as both overseer and trustee in support of its students.
 The award is presented to a graduate who excels academically and professionally in business.